mojojojo99/company/funeral.md

 <br /><br />
 <hr />
 <h3>Buddhist/Taoist <b>Funeral Management Services:</b></h3>
 Buddhist/Taoist funerals are usually conducted in void decks and parlors.
-Some might opt to invite monks onsite to offer prayers and memorial services.
+Some might opt to invite monks/taoists onsite to offer prayers and memorial services.
 Food, beverages and light refreshments can be arranged for guests paying respects.

 <br/>
 <br/>